IT energy management: PC power management

 A research study shows that in the US, 50% of PCs are left on overnight, resulting in an estimated annual energy waste of 28.8 billion kWh, and a cost of $2.8 billion per year.
-User behaviour is slightly different in Europe, with approximately 28% of PCs being left on overnight in the UK, resulting in an estimated energy loss of 2.5 billion kWh, costing £300 million per year.
-In Germany, with approximately 30% of PCs left on overnight, it is estimated 4.8 billion kWh of energy are wasted each year, costing €919 million There is a significant market in third-party Power Management Software offering features beyond those present in the Windows operating system.
+User behavior is slightly different in Europe, with approximately 28% of PCs being left on overnight in the UK, resulting in an estimated energy loss of 2.5 billion kWh, costing £300 million per year.
+In Germany, with approximately 30% of PCs left on overnight, it is estimated 4.8 billion kWh of energy are wasted each year, costing €919 million There is a significant market in third-party power management software offering features beyond those present in the Windows operating system.

 Energy-Efficient Ethernet

 Energy-Efficient Ethernet (IEEE 802.3az) could reduce the energy use of networking equipment.
 In 2005, all the network-interface controllers in the United States (in computers, switches, and routers) used an estimated 5.3 terawatt-hours of electricity.
 According to a researcher at the Lawrence Berkeley Laboratory, Energy-Efficient Ethernet could save an estimated $450 million a year in energy costs in the U.S. With most of the savings from home computers ($200 million), and offices ($170 million), and the remaining $80 million from data centers.
 Energy-efficient Ethernet saves energy by allowing network links to either go into a low power sleep mode or run at a slower rate when there is no data.
 It also defines lower power signaling for use on higher quality cables.